-On my early morning walk, feeling the weight of the world on my shoulders, I glanced up through a small clearing in the trees.
-In one quick glance I noted the sun, 2 airplanes at different elevations and going in different directions, an eagle, and a common sparrow.
+On my early morning walk, feeling the weight of the world on my shoulders, I looked up through a small clearing in the trees.
+In one quick glance I noted the sun, two airplanes traveling in different directions, an eagle soaring above the treetops, and a common sparrow.

 I never question whether or not the sun will rise–I just look forward to basking in its warmth.